-Outcomes Implications Doncaster Working: Our vision is for Neighbourhood Plans provide more people to be able to pursue their the opportunity to work with ambitions through work that gives Town/Parish councils and local them and Doncaster a brighter and communities to help them prosperous future; influence and take more ownership of local decisions
+Outcomes Implications Doncaster Working: Our vision is for Neighbourhood Plans provide more people to be able to pursue their the opportunity to work with ambitions through work that gives Town/Parish councils and local them and Doncaster a brighter and communities to help them prosperous future; influence and take more

-Better access to good fulfilling work Doncaster businesses are supported to flourish Inward Investment around Planning and development.
-Doncaster Living: Our vision is for Doncaster's people to live in a borough that is vibrant and full of opportunity, where people enjoy spending time; Gives Town/Parish Councils and local residents another means to influence the development of where they live.
-The town centres are the beating heart of Doncaster More people can live in a good quality, affordable home Healthy and Vibrant Communities through Physical Activity and Sport Everyone takes responsibility for keeping Doncaster Clean Building on our cultural, artistic and sporting heritage Doncaster Learning: Our vision is for learning that prepares all children, young people and adults for a life that is fulfilling; • Every child has life-changing learning experiences within and None beyond school Many more great teachers work in Doncaster Schools that are good or better Learning in Doncaster prepares young people for the world of work Doncaster Caring: Our vision is for a borough that cares together for its most vulnerable residents; Children have the best start in life Vulnerable families and individuals have support from someone they trust Older people can live well and independently in their own homes Neighbourhood Plans can focus on the individual characteristics of their local area.
-Connected Council: A modern, efficient and flexible workforce Modern, accessible customer interactions Operating within our resources and Neighbourhood Plans will enable Town and Parish Councils to connect to their own community assets to enhance, protect and better connect with them locally.
+Better access to good Doncaster businesses supported to flourish Inward Investment • ownership of local decisions around Planning and development.
+Doncaster Living: Our Doncaster's people to live borough that is vibrant a opportunity, where people spending time; re in a nd full of Gives Town/Parish Councils and local residents another means to influence the development of where they live.
+The town centres are heart of Doncaster More people can live quality, affordable hore Healthy and Vibrant Of through Physical Active Everyone takes respond to the people can live quality, affordable hore Healthy and Vibrant Of through Physical Active Everyone takes respond to the people can live quality and vibrant Of the people can live quality affordable hore Building on our cultural sporting heritage in a good me Communities vity and Sport onsibility for Doncaster Learning: O learning that prepares all young people and adults is fulfilling; I children, None Every child has life-chilearning experiences beyond school Many more great tead Doncaster Schools thibetter Learning in Doncaster young people for the within and chers work in at are good or r prepares Doncaster Caring: Our borough that cares toget most vulnerable resident Children have the best Vulnerable families at have support from so trust Older people can live independently in their ther for its ts; st start in life and individuals meone they well and Neighbourhood Plans can focus on the individual characteristics of their local area.
+Connected Council: • A modern, efficient ar workforce • Modern, accessible conteractions • Operating within our interactions ustomer Neighbourhood Plans will enable Town and Parish Councils to connect to their own community assets to enhance, protect and better connect with them locally.